North–South Ski Bowl: History

 the ski area was developed by the U.S. Forest Service, and originally owned and operated by Washington State College (Pullman is approximately 50 mi southwest, about an hour by vehicle).
 In the early 1950s, it was known as the "St. Joe Ski Bowl," and prior to that as the "Emida Ski Bowl."
-After a poor snow year in 1958, it was sold to a private owner, Fred Craner and his brother, Merle, and a platter lift was added in 1959.
+After a poor snow year in 1958, it was sold to a private owner, Fred Cramer and his brother, Merle, and a platter lift was added in 1959.

 It was the primary training area for the WSU and UI intercollegiate ski teams, and included a ski jump.
 The Ramskull Ski club formed in 1960, named for the creek of the ski area.
 The road from the highway was improved and parking areas expanded in 1962.

 Closed for the 1969–70 season, the students of WSU (ASWSU) regained ownership and operated North–South until 1980.
 Additions included a chairlift in 1970, and a new lodge in 1976, and the area was lit for night skiing.
 The area got into financial difficulty in 1979, and the students searched for a buyer.
 After leasing it to a private operator in 1980 for four seasons, ASWSU sold the area outright in 1984.